Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 “And is it even so, sweetheart!” replied the king.
 “And tended your arguments to no worse end?
 Then, perfect friends we are now again, as ever at any time heretofore.”

 The next day, the Lord Chancellor arrived to arrest the queen.
-But Henry dismissed the soldiers, apparently having changed his mind.
+But Catherine Parr’s husband dismissed the soldiers, apparently having changed his mind.

 When Catherine Parr became Henry’s spouse, the king rarely saw his three children — Mary, in her 20s when her father married his sixth wife, Elizabeth, who was 11 in 1544, and 7-year-old Edward, Henry’s heir.